zhuo-ch/HelloTable/production_README.md

 ## General Description

-[HelloTable](https://hellotable.herokuapp.com/#/) is an OpenTable inspired clone where a user can browse, search, and view restaurants.
+[HelloTable](https://hellotable.herokuapp.com/#/) is an HelloTable inspired clone where a user can browse, search, and view restaurants.
 If a user likes what they see, a reservation can be made.

 ## Features